Challenges impacting the credit and collections industry

 “If you feel confident, you can try — politely — to argue your case, but sometimes a ‘no’ really is a ‘no.’ Imagine the shoe on the other foot, too — you don’t say ‘yes’ all the time, do you?
 Let it go, thank the person for taking the time and try again another day.
 Telemarketing requires a lot of persistence to produce good results.” – Rikke Friis Dam, 10 Effective Tips for Successful Outbound Telemarketing, Interaction Design Foundation; Twitter: @interacting

-“Outbound calling for potential clients can be pretty difficult to handle in certain aspects without composed, optimized, and prepared beforehand scripts.
+“Outbound calling for potential clients can be pretty difficult to handle in certain aspects without composed, optimized, and prepared beforehand call center scripts.
 Moreover, if you don’t provide a detailed algorithm for every other occasion, you can get total profits results that differ a lot as opposed to what you expect.
 That’s why it is important to subdivide global tasks into smaller, simpler ones and make individual plans for separate workers if need be.” – Daria Negriy, Outbound Call Strategy, Simply-Contact; Twitter: @Simply_Contact